-"The basis of optimism is sheet terror" (Oscar Wilde - The Picture of Dorian Gray)
+"The basis of optimism is sheer terror" (Oscar Wilde - The Picture of Dorian Gray)

 Modern life has never been so easy - or so stressful.
 The dichotomy presented by advances in technology is all around us; supposedly developed to make our lives easier, new psychological research suggests however that they can, instead, create a mental prison of seemingly inescapable responsibility.
 With this in mind, the notion of a faceless boogeyman stalking us has never been more readily embraced by audiences, especially as it may well be linked to the increasingly common feelings of insecurity and disillusionment experienced by much of today's society.

-In short, there is no escape from the cell phones, the computers, the pagers and of course the net - in cyberspace ‘everyone can hear you scream!’
+In short, there is no escape from the smartphones, tablets, PCs and, of course, the net - in cyberspace ‘everyone can hear you scream!’
 Unconsciously, many of us may seek out a psychological release though the adrenalin-infused horror movies we choose to obsess about at this time of year.
-Following this release, at the movie's end, and as a result of all that adrenalin being pumped through our bodies, we often experience a contrastingly positive physiological response, where feelings of giddiness, euphoria and later relaxation weave their addictive charm and keep us coming back for more.
+Following this release, at the movie's end, and as a result of all that adrenaline being pumped through our bodies, we often experience a contrastingly positive physiological response, where feelings of giddiness, euphoria, and later relaxation weave their addictive charm and keep us coming back for more.

 As far as the future of Halloween is concerned, we can be fairly certain that its popularity will continue to grow as more and more cultures embrace its holiday enticement and commercial appeal.
 In fact, with more articles than ever being written about it, more stores than ever stocking up on cards, candies and costumes in readiness for it and the television and movie studios all looking to give us the ‘fright of our lives’ on the night, it seems that the ritual of ‘selling our souls’ to the psychological motivators that keep the Halloween wheels turning may just prove to be good for us after all.